 After setting this up on your camera if you are still not getting motion detection events in your Timeline here are some things you can check.

 1. Ensure that your cameras are ON.
 Click on your "Username" menu and look for your current display message.
 "Turn Events Off" means that Global Motion Detection is enabled, this is what you want.
 "Turn Events On" means that your Global Motion Detection is disabled, you don't want this.
 These setting affects all cameras simultaneously.

 Motion Detection can be turned on/off on a per camera basis as well.
 Click on the arrow to the right of the camera in the Timeline and choose "Edit".
 Make sure that "Motion Detection" is selected in the Recording Mode (or with a business plan: Event Triggers has Motion Detection selected).

 2. Reconfigure your camera connection.
 From the Timeline page, click the dropdown arrow to the right of the camera, select "Edit" and click the "Reconfigure Connection" button.

 3. Check your camera's connectivity.
 Can you go to the internal IP of the camera without problems?

 4. Update the firmware!
 There is a reason your camera has released new firmware.
 Bug fixes.
 So make sure you get the latest and update.

 5. If you used Auto Setup with certain camera types, try removing your camera from the portal and adding it again.
 This resets the settings required.

 6. The service relies on motion events sent from the camera.
 Every camera has system logs.
 Does it show motion events recently?

-7. Did your IP change recently?
+8. Did your IP change recently?
 Take a look at some essential networking tips.
-Often DNS is the culprit as it can't resolve to our servers.
+Setting up a static IP might help with inconsistencies with motion detection.